 As a homeowner, you will likely have to deal with wood putty.
 Whether you’re patching up a hole left by a doorknob or filling in a crack in your hardwood floors, it’s a handy product to have on hand.

 But how long does it take for wood putty to dry before it’s ready?
-Our pro woodworkers will explain what you need to know before applying.
+Let me share some insights from my experience to guide you through the process.

 How Does Wood Putty Work and What is it Made of?